BitKnitting/FitHome-docs/contributing/GitHub_Wikis_For_Collaborative_Docs.md

 Lurking within every GitHub repo is a separate "special" wiki repo.
 Our goal is to use a GitHub wiki for our FitHome documentation.
 This requires a few unique operations in order to work.
 The main thing is how to handle collaborative documentation.

 # Docs Repo
 The way we address collaboration is to use a separate repo, FitHome-docs, for editing.
 All changes will be made in FitHome-docs.

-edit in a separate FitHome-docs repo.
+Edit in a separate FitHome-docs repo.
 When the project updates, we'll push updates from the docs repository to the wiki on the FitHome project.
-## Remotes
+# Remotes
 The remotes are then:
 ```
 $ git remote -v